Dallas Wings vs. Los Angeles Sparks: Betting Trends, Record ATS, Home/Road Splits

 Wings Home/Away Splits

-- In 2023, the Wings' offense has been slightly better at home, where they score 86.0 points per game, compared to on the road, where they score 84.8 per game.
-Defensively, they have been much better at home, where they concede 83.4 points per game, versus road games, where they allow opponents to average 88.4 per game.
+- The Wings have been better offensively at home, where they score 86 points per game, compared to on the road, where they put up 83 per game.
+Defensively, they are better in home games, where they surrender 83.4 points per game, versus on the road, where they let their opponents to average 86.3 per game.

-- When playing at home, Dallas averages 4.3 more rebounds per game than on the road (40.1 at home, 35.8 on the road), while it allows its opponents to pull down 5.6 fewer boards in home games than in road games (32.4 at home, 38.0 on the road).
-The Wings average 18.0 assists per home contest, equal to their road game average in 2023.
+- When playing at home, Dallas averages 40.1 rebounds per game and allow its opponents to grab 32.4, while on the road it averages 37.8 per game and allows 37.
+On average, the Wings have more assists at home than they do on the road (18 at home, 16.8 on the road).

-- This year, the Wings average 7.0 made three-pointers per game at home and 8.2 on the road (making 29.0% from distance in home games compared to 31.1% on the road).
+- The Wings make 0.7 fewer three-pointers when playing at home (7 per game) than on the road (7.7).They also shoot a worse percentage at home (29% in home games compared to 29.5% on the road).

-- This year, Dallas averages 8.0 three-pointers allowed at home and 8.4 on the road (conceding 34.6% shooting from deep in home games compared to 37.5% on the road).
+- This year, Dallas is averaging 8 three-pointers allowed per game at home and 7.3 on the road (allowing 34.6% shooting from distance in home games compared to 33.8% on the road).

 Wings Moneyline and ATS Records

-- The Wings are 5-2 in games they were favored on the moneyline (winning 71.4% of those games).
+- The Wings have won five of the eight games they were the moneyline favorite this season (62.5%).

-- When playing as a moneyline favorite with odds of -115 or shorter, the Wings have a 5-2 record (winning 71.4% of their games).
+- The Wings are 5-2 (winning 71.4% of their games) when playing as a moneyline favorite of -145 or shorter.

-- Dallas has five wins in 11 games against the spread this year.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.